DecX-x/catus/README.md

 Catus is an open-source desktop TTS app built with **Tauri v2** (Rust backend) and **React 19 + TypeScript** (frontend).
 It runs the KittenTTS Nano 0.8 model locally on your CPU, producing high-quality speech audio without sending a single byte to the internet.

 - **100% offline** — your text never leaves your machine
-- **No Python runtime** — the entire inference pipeline is pure Rust
 - **No GPU required** — CPU-only via ONNX Runtime
 - **Lightweight** — ~25MB INT8 quantized ONNX model